Vest Family Trust – how to wind up old Family Trust

 • Are these Minutes included as part of your Family Trust vesting package?

 A: The minutes are in the Sample.
 Have a look at the Sample to see the answer to that question.
 And, of course, that Minute is in the Family Trust winding-up pack.
-Have a look at the Sample for what you get.
+Have a look at the sample to see what you get.

 How do I get free legal advice when building the Family Trust vesting deed?

 Start building the Family Trust Vesting Deed.
-Read the many hints for each question.
-Answer as many questions as you can.
+Read the many hints for each question—answer as many questions as you can.
 And then telephone the law firm for a good chat.
-If you want to speak to me personally you can always get me on my personal mobile: 0477 796 959.
+The building process is highly educational and answers most questions.

 We have been winding up Family Trusts deeds since 1988.
 Your ‘unique’ questions about your individual circumstances regarding the winding up of your Family Trust may already be addressed in the many hints you can read during the building process.